norery/Tintingoo/content/_index.md

 Hi, I’m **Ding Yi**.
 This is a relaxed yet somewhat informative, personal place where I share subjective content.
 The website may contain:

-1. Some content related to earthquake engineering - professional knowledge (probably not many people will read 😑)
+1. Some content related to earthquake engineering - professional knowledge (may not be read by many 😑).
-2. A little bit of programming tutorials - Python, Matlab ... (more like notes than tutorials)
+2. A bit of programming tutorials - Python, Matlab ... (more like notes than tutorials).
-3. Records and sharing of efficiency tools that have been tinkered with
+3. Sharing efficiency tools.
-4. Some life insights and summaries
+4. Insights and summaries on life.

 ### R E S E A R C H    C O N T E N T
 + AI for Earthquake Engineering